Anatomy

 The most common symptoms of a Lisfranc injury are:

-• Pain that worsens when you stand, walk, place any pressure, or attempt to push off on the affected foot.
-The pain can be so severe that crutches may be required.
+• Pain that worsens when you stand, walk, place any pressure, or attempt to push off on the affected foot

 In the most severe cases, standing or walking may be impossible without supportive aids like crutches or walking (support) boots.